Protective conductor resistance test devices

 • Fields marked with * are mandatory.

-• They are only uncompressed JPG/JPEG and PDF files allowed.
+• Only uncompressed JPG/JPEG and PDF files are allowed.

-• The maximum file size is 10 megabytes.
+• The maximum file size is 10 MB.